-The admission authority has responsibility for admissions to this school.
+The academy company Corpus Christi Catholic Academy Trust is the admission authority and has delegated full responsibility for admissions to the Local Governing Body.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round1.
-The admission authority has set the school's Published Admissions Number ("PAN") at 30 pupils to be admitted to the reception year in the school year which begins in September, 2025.
+The admission authority has set the school's Published Admissions Number ("PAN") at 30 pupils to be admitted to the reception year in the school year which begins in September, 2026.